ScottFal/The-Race/README.md

     -   Add/Remove summoners from any region
     -   Display needed LP for grandmaster & challenger
     -   Crown holder leaderboard
-    -   If the summoner is master+, displays the overall rank
+    -   If the summoner is master+, displays the server rank